Gender in speculative fiction: Portrayal of men

 Many male protagonists of science fiction are reflections of a single heroic archetype, often having scientific vocations or interests, and being "cool, rational, competent", "remarkably sexless", interchangeable, and bland.
 Annette Kuhn posits that these asexual characters are attempts to gain independence from women and mother figures, and that this and their unfailing mechanical prowess is what gives them fans.
 The "super-male" and boy genius are also common stereotypes frequently embodied by male characters.

 While fetishised objects are feminine, gender studies conclude this and masculinity, within literature, stems from sociological concepts.
 According to Jonathan Rutherford, masculinity’s complex nature has been oversimplified and made out to be more comprehensible than that of femininity.
 As such, the concept of hegemonic masculinity was a point of examination.
 Better known as the universal definition of today’s perception of masculinity, hegemonic masculinity suggests that there is a spectrum of masculinity as the concept stems from post-structuralism.
 Although masculinity tends to be defined under a singular trope of what a male protagonist should be, the majority of men do not encourage this notion.
 In this same fashion, the majority of men that do make an effort to reform gender roles in a multitude of societies, from neoliberal to militaristic.

 Critics argue that much of science fiction fetishizes masculinity, and that incorporation of technology into science fiction provides a metaphor for imagined futuristic masculinity.
 Examples are the use of "hypermasculine cyborgs and console-cowboys".
 Such technologies are desirable as they reaffirm the readers' masculinity and protect against feminisation.
 This fetishisation of masculinity via technology in science fiction differs from typical fetishisation in other genres, in which the fetishised object is always feminine.

 The book Spreading Misandry argues that science fiction is often used to make unfounded political claims about gender, and attempt to blame men for all of society's ills.

 Portrayal of transgender people

 While the ability to shift gender is common in Speculative and Science fiction, there is very little representation of transgender human characters, and they are used as little more than a plot device for the author.
 Male authors use the ability to change gender either speculate about medical technology or to act out an ideal of femininity.
 Female authors use shifting gender to discuss the condition of being woman identified.
-Both create trans-identified characters as caricatures of women, rather than full humans.
+Both create trans characters as caricatures of women, rather than full humans.
 This is beginning to shift as more trans and queer identified authors are writing within the Sci-Fi/Speculative Fiction/Fantasy genres.
+Books like Beyond Binary: Gender and Sexuality in Science Fiction by Brit Mandelo examine the representation of transgender and non-binary characters in speculative fiction.
+Mandelo points out that these characters are often used as plot devices rather than full developed individuals, though some newer writers are working to portray gender and sexuality with greater complexity.
+This shift indicates a trend towards more nuanced storytelling in the genre with an increasing focus on diverse gender identities.